• Skip to primary navigation

 Garbage Disposal Basics

-Garbage disposal units are fixed beneath the kitchen sink to shred food waste into tiny pieces for easy flow through the your plumbing and off into the sewer system.
-The target is to get waste down below 2mm square, which is to say tiny but not completely disintegrated.
-The waste has to be chopped down small enough that it’ll flow freely through pipes.
+Garbage disposal units are fixed beneath the kitchen sink to shred food waste into tiny pieces that can easily flow through the your plumbing and into the sewer system.
+The goal is to get waste down below 2mm x 2mm, which is to say tiny but not completely disintegrated.
+The waste has to be chopped down small enough that it’ll flow freely through pipes with a normal flow of water.

-Garbage disposal units work best with kitchen waste that, as you would have guessed, will shred freely when mixed with water.
+Garbage disposal units work best with kitchen waste that will shred freely when mixed with water.
 This includes small bits of vegetables, like the scraps of a carrot that you just peeled.

 There are also lots of things you definitely do not want to put down a garbage disposal, including: